“There’s no shortage of remarkable ideas, what’s missing is the will to execute them” –by Seth Godin.

 What are the Five Principles of Lean?

 Although Lean was born out of the manufacturing processes, in recent times it has transformed the world of proficiency and work of management.
-It helps to encourage continuous improvement in an organization and it is based on the fundamental idea of respect for people.
+It helps to encourage continuous improvement in an organization.
+And it is based on the fundamental idea of respect for people.

 The five major principles of lean were defined by the brothers Womack and Jones in their book, “The Machine that Changed the World”.
 In the next section, you will be able to have a look at the detailed overview of each five principles-